Laffery/ng-zorro-antd/components/icon/doc/index.en-US.md

 > official website are loaded dynamically.

 **Dynamic importing**.
 This way would not increase your bundle's size.
-When NG-ZORRO detects that the icon you want to render hasn't been registered, it would fire a HTTP request to load it.
+When NG-ZORRO detects that the icon you want to render hasn't been registered, it would fire an HTTP request to load it.
 All you have to do is to config your `angular.json` like this:

 ```json